AndyNortrup/AndyNortrup.github.io/_posts/2020-01-02-onewheel-pint-review.md

 ### Weight

 The pint feels pretty reasonable weight wise, and the carry handle is super helpful; but, there are zero ways to carry the pint that allow you to roll or drag it.
 I think this is something that the Solo-Wheel or razor scooter style devices have an advantage, they each have carry handles that allow you to roll the device while not riding it.
-This is worth keepign in mind because there are places you definately will need to carry the Pint around.
+This is worth keeping in mind because there are places you definitely will need to carry the Pint around.

 * Getting on and off the bus - requires you to pick it up and carry it down the bus.
 * Walking across the lobby - I work in an office building that won't let me to ride through the lobby